A bump in the night, a whisper in your ear. Is it your imagination? Perhaps it’s the wind. Or maybe, just maybe, it’s something else.

 Hauntings, urban legends, and Native American folklore are cultural experiences that can be found all over the world.
 Alpena is no exception with a rich history that tends to…jump out at you…from time to time.
 From downtown to the countryside, to the shorelines of Lake Huron, find your haunted adventure by visiting any of these locations.
 Tis’ the season, after all!

-- Old Presque Isle Lighthouse– Built in 1840, Old Presque Isle light was the first lighthouse in the Presque Isle area.
+Constructed in 1840, Old Presque Isle Light was the first lighthouse in the Presque Isle area.
 Although only operational for 31 years, she still has plenty of ghost tales to be heard.
 The most famous story is that of George Parris.
-George Parris was the keeper of the lighthouse after it was decommissioned and he and his wife took care of the grounds and the lighthouse for tourism purposes.
+George Parris was the keeper of the lighthouse after it was decommissioned.
+He and his wife took care of the grounds and the lighthouse for tourism purposes.
 George died in 1992, leaving his wife Lorraine to tend to the grounds where every night since his death, the amber light at the top of the tower glows from dusk until dawn.
 The wiring was removed from the light in 1979, could this be George?
 Many think so.
 In fact, one little girl who was visiting the lighthouse was giggling up at the top of the tower and when her parents asked what was so funny, she said there was a man up there making her laugh.
 George loved children and later she identified the man as George Parris after seeing a photo hung up in the museum adjacent to the lighthouse.

-- Thunder Bay Theatre– Another location right in the “Old Town” district of downtown Alpena, where the history of the buildings runs centuries old, is the Thunder Bay Theatre.
-The Thunder Bay Theatre is not well known for being haunted amongst the public, but the actors and production crew know better!
+Another location right in the “Old Town” district of downtown Alpena, where the history of the buildings runs centuries old, is the Thunder Bay Theatre.
+The Thunder Bay Theatre is not well known for being haunted, but the actors and production crew know better!
 There is said to be the ghost of a young girl named “Aggie” that roams the building.
 Aggie is well known for being more mischievous than malicious.
 Sometimes actors will be looking for specific costumes or props without any luck, and the next day there it will be…in an all too “eerily obvious place”.
 They also say that Aggie is much more apparent if you are a “non-believer”…in other words, she will make a believer out of you yet!

-- The Court Yard– This fine-dining Alpena establishment is a favorite amongst locals for dinner and drinks and is another place that is not well known for being “haunted” amongst the public.
+This fine-dining Alpena establishment is a favorite amongst locals for dinner and drinks and is another place that is not well known for being “haunted” amongst the public.
 However, servers of the Court Yard have had their own paranormal experiences to share.
 One server was prepping the tables and lighting candles before the restaurant was due to open in 15 minutes- when out of the corner of her eye she saw a man in a top hat sitting at a table.
 So, she finished what she was doing and started to walk over to the table…but he was gone!
 A bartender told the story of how a regular customer who always sat in the same spot had passed away.
 One day she was walking around the corner and heard the wind chime go off above the doorway (signaling a customer), and heard a bar stool scrape across the floor as if someone had a seat.
-Upon going back to the bar area, there was nobody there…except the one pulled out bar stool at the spot where the regular customer always used to sit.
-One pulled out bar stool amongst a row of nicely pushed in ones.
-Curious…very curious…
+Upon going back to the bar area, there was nobody there with the exception of one bar stool pulled out at the spot where the regular customer always used to sit.
+One pulled-out bar stool amongst a row of nicely pushed-in ones.
+Curious…very curious.

-- The State Theater– Yet another location in our historic downtown Alpena, this building, like the others, is very old, and sometimes they come with more character or characters than what you see on the big screen.
+Yet another location in our historic downtown Alpena, this building, like the others, is very old, and sometimes they come with more character or characters than what you see on the big screen.
 One employee told the story of how one night he was closing up the theater around 2 am.
 He went to go into the women’s bathroom to clean when he saw the stall door closing, with fingers pulling it shut.
-He stepped back outside to wait for the woman to leave, but after about 20 minutes of waiting outside the bathroom he called out, “is anybody in here?”.
+He stepped back outside to wait for the woman to leave, but after about 20 minutes of waiting outside the bathroom he called out, “Is anybody in here?”.
 With no response, he peeked inside and the stall door was wide open with nobody inside.
 There are also stories about a little girl that can be seen from time to time sitting above the marquee.
 (This theater is currently under renovation and is set to re-open as Sanctuary Cinema in the future)

-- Negwegon State Park– This beautiful, rustic state land is also infused with a long Native American history.
+This beautiful, rustic state land is also infused with a long Native American history.
 Although we have not heard of any specific hauntings or haunted areas, we have heard of fishermen and campers who get that overall feeling of “unease” when wandering around at night.
-This could be due to the fact that this historic area is also the home of an Indian burial ground.
+This could be due to the fact that this historic area is also the home of a Native American burial ground.
 The more you know…